 Through its Digital Her initiative, Manchester Digital has worked with young women across Greater Manchester to provide tangible opportunities and approaches to address the issue of young women entering STEM subjects at school.
 Over the last 12 months, the organisation has engaged with over 1,200 young women, upskilled 200 educators from over 100 schools, harnessed over 200 role models, and provided 10 work experience opportunities, which accumulated to nearly 500 hours of industry experience.

-Due to its success last year, the Digital Her initiative will be scaled up throughout 2020, working also with college students funded by the Institute of Coding
+Due to its success last year, the Digital Her initiative will be scaled up throughout 2020, working also with college students funded by the Institute of Coding.
+In addition, a new partnership with Code Nation, which will see four young women awarded a fully-funded coding scholarship for 2020.

 You can read the Digital Her impact report, highlighting the work Manchester Digital has done to encourage more young women to enter the digital and technology industries, at: https://digitalher.co.uk/impact-report/